ChatKBQA: A Generate-then-Retrieve Framework for Knowledge Base Question Answering with Fine-tuned Large Language Models: Experiments

 \subsection{Plug-and-Play Characteristics (RQ6)}

 ChatKBQA is a KBQA framework based on LLMs with plug-and-play characteristics that can flexibly replace three parts: LLM, efficient tuning method, and unsupervised retrieval method.
-We choose Llama-2-13B~\citep{Llama2} for LLM, LoRA~\citep{LoRA} for the tuning method, and SimCSE~\citep{SimCSE} for the retrieval method as the basic variant, setting the beam size for all variants to 8 for comparison on a single A40 GPU.
-We replace Baichuan2-7B~\citep{Baichuan2}, Baichuan2-13B~\citep{Baichuan2}, ChatGLM2-6B~\citep{GLM}, Llama-2-7B~\citep{Llama2} in the LLM part, QLoRA~\citep{QLoRA}, P-Tuning v2~\citep{P-Tuningv2}, Freeze~\citep{Freeze} in the tuning part, and Contriever~\citep{Contriever}, BM25~\citep{BM25} in the retrieval part.
-Due to the plug-and-play characteristics of ChatKBQA, as the LLMs and the methods of tuning and retrieval are upgraded, the KBQA task will be solved better with good flexibility and extensibility.
+We choose Llama-2-13B~\citep{Llama2} for LLM, LoRA~\citep{LoRA} for the tuning method, and SimCSE~\citep{SimCSE} for the retrieval method as the basic variant, setting the beam size for all variants to 8 for comparison.